 Board Certified Behavior Analysts (BCBA®) possess a graduate-level certification in behavior analysis.
 BCBAs are also required to complete continuing education and apply for recertification every two years.

 There is no prescribed duration of time for a child to receive ABA therapy.
-While we love watching your kids learn and grow, we understand that the ultimate goal of therapy is to prepare children for moving on to school successfully.
-Most children spend 2-3 years with an ABA therapist.
+While our technicians love watching your kids learn and grow, they understand that the ultimate goal of therapy is to prepare children for moving on to school successfully.
+Most children spend 2-3 years with a therapist.

 Many people know Maria Montessori as a pioneer in the education field, but her revolutionary education style began after working with children who had various disabilities.
 The Montessori focus on personalization in education coupled with natural approaches lends itself to teaching children of all abilities.
 Mindful and Modern Therapies was inspired by seeing many of our students with ASD flourishing in Montessori education.
 By bridging the gap we saw in connecting traditional therapy to learning, we found an effective way to treat students with ASD in a natural environment.